 The AMBER Alert program started in Texas in 1996 after 9-year old Amber Hagerman was abducted and murdered.
-Broadcasters in the area teamed up with law enforcement agencies to establish a program capable of quickly distributing information about child abductions to the general public.
-In memory of Amber, the program was called the AMBER Plan—America’s Missing: Broadcast Emergency Response.
+In response to community concern, broadcasters in the area teamed up with law enforcement agencies to establish a program capable of quickly distributing information about child abductions to the general public.
+In memory of Amber, the program was called the AMBER Plan (America’s Missing: Broadcast Emergency Response).

 In Montana, officials also have the option of issuing a Missing/Endangered Person Advisory.